actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_datapoints.md

 Subject Sleep Epochs
 ---
-Returns the sleep epochs/minutes between a given range according to the study's sleep scoring algorithm (Sadeh or Cole-Kripke).
+Returns the sleep epochs/minutes between a given sleep period according to the study's sleep scoring algorithm (Sadeh or Cole-Kripke).
+The `inBed` and `outBed` parameters are required and denote the start and end times of a given sleep period (retrieved in the Subject Sleep Periods API call above)

 **Request:**